omicreativedev/ThemeSwitcher/README.md

 # hacktoberfest2023 - ⭐ Goal 200 Stars!
 My first attempt at trying to maintain a repo for #hacktoberfest (YAY!)
 Your stars help this repo qualify for syndication libraries.
-Please star.
+Please star BEFORE you are merged!

 Although this project is intended to be beginner friendly💗, it should not be easy🚫.
 Because some people might be really advanced at C++ or Python but never made a webpage before, I'm trusting that people don't use this repository for an easy pull request. **Tiny PRs won't be merged such as typos, spaces, spam.** Please stretch your limits🤓 and challenge yourself.
 For total beginners, I will be listing ongoing issues and enhancement ideas that you can partake in.
 If you have an idea or suggestion, feel free to raise an issue or start a  [Discussions](https://github.com/omicreativedev/hacktoberfest2023/discussions).
 This site is very basic, and I made it after taking a few lessons on freeCodeCamp.💖💖💖